FreeStuffBot/FreeStuff/CustomThemes.md

 {thumbnail.color} - Primary color in the thumbnail.
 To use as embed stip color for instance
           {trash} - Weather a game is marked as trash or not.
-         {rating} - Game's rating - only available on some stores
+         {rating} - Game's rating - only available on some stores {store.isSteam} - Weather the game is from Steam.
+Available for all stores

 # conditional